The Australian Copyright Council has just published a report by PwC on the Economic Contribution of Australian Copyright Industries 2002-2016

 · Generated just over $6.6 billion in exports, equal to 2.7 per cent of total exports.

-· Copyright industries are the 3rd biggest industry in the Australia economy.
+· Copyright industries are the 3rd largest income generator in the Australian economy.

 The PWC report was launched at the Copyright Law and Practice Symposium on the 12th October 2017, and is now available to the public.